-- Expanding the Early College program at CRLS. - Adding literacy and math interventionists at elementary and upper schools. - Supporting effective teaching and learning through expanded instructional technology. - Adding elementary social workers.

-- Expanding capacity to the Office of Equity, Inclusion, & Belonging (EIB) by adding an Equity Curriculum and Training specialist, support for LGBTQ+ students and families, and funding for equity fellows. - Expanding family engagement through funding for Caregiver University and engagement with families of color (in the Office of EIB), and increasing the weekly work schedule for family liaisons at Title I schools.
+- Expanding the Early College program at CRLS. - Adding literacy and math interventionists at elementary and upper schools. - Supporting effective teaching and learning through expanded instructional technology. - Adding elementary social workers. - Expanding capacity to the Office of Equity, Inclusion & Belonging (EIB) by adding an Equity Curriculum and Training specialist, support for LGBTQ+ students and families, and funding for equity fellows. - Expanding family engagement through funding for Caregiver University and engagement with families of color (in the Office of EIB).